-- 1.2 The pre-submission version of the Neighbourhood Plan has been published by Steeple Claydon Parish Council ('the Parish Council') for consultation under Regulation 14 of the Neighbourhood Planning Regulations 2012.
-The local planning authority, Aylesbury Vale District Council ('the District Council'), issued a screening opinion in January 2016 requiring an SEA of the Neighbourhood Plan under the Environmental Assessment of Plans Programmes Regulations 2004 (see the relevant extract in Appendix A). - 1.3 A Scoping Report, (as part of Stage A of the process see Table 1 in Section 2 below) was consulted on for the minimum five-week period during June and July 2016, in line with the Regulations (attached as Appendix B).
-The comments received on the proposed scope of sustainability objectives were supportive and the objectives are set out in Section 7 of this Report. - 1.4 The Pre-Submission version of the plan has been informed by this Draft SEA, as per Stage B of the process.
+1.2 This version of the Neighbourhood Plan is published by Steeple Claydon Parish Council ('the Parish Council') for examination under Regulation 15 of the Neighbourhood Planning Regulations 2012.
+The local planning authority, Aylesbury Vale District Council ('the District Council'), issued a screening opinion in January 2016 requiring an SEA of the Neighbourhood Plan under the Environmental Assessment of Plans Programmes Regulations 2004 (see the relevant extract in Appendix A).

+1.3 A Scoping Report, (as part of Stage A of the process - see Table B below) was consulted on for the minimum 5-week period during June and July 2016, in line with the Regulations (attached as Appendix B).
+The comments received on the proposed scope of sustainability objectives were supportive - the objectives are set out in Section 7 of this Report.

+1.4 A Pre-Submission version of the Neighbourhood Plan was published by the Parish Council for consultation in February-March 2017.
+It was informed by the work on the Draft SEA, as per Stage B of the process.
 The baseline evidence is contained in the Scoping Report.

-- 1.5 The Draft SEA report is now also being consulted on, as per Stages C and D of the process.
-The comments made on both documents will be considered by the Parish Council as it prepares their final versions for the independent examination prior to the referendum.
-The ongoing monitoring of the effects of implementing the plan (Stage E of the process) is covered in Section 11 of this report. - 1.6 The report provides an assessment of the Neighbourhood Plan objectives and policies and seeks to do it in a way that is proportionate to this task and that recognises the limitations of the available data and means of measuring direct impacts.
+1.5 The Draft SEA report was also consulted on at that time, as per Stages C and D of the process.
+The comments made on both documents have been considered by the Parish Council in finalising both documents for the independent examination prior to the referendum.
+The ongoing monitoring of the effects of implementing the plan (Stage E of the process) is covered in Section 11 of this report.

+1.6 The report provides an assessment of the Neighbourhood Plan objectives and policies, and of their reasonable alternatives, and seeks to do it in a way that is proportionate to this task and that recognises the limitations of the available data and means of measuring direct impacts.